leanprover-community/mathlib4/docs/metaprogramming/01_datatypes.md

 I'll now talk about all of the main datatypes in the Lean metaprogramming world.

+You should also read:
+- https://leanprover.github.io/lean4/doc/expressions.html There is probably an argument for inserting some of this in there.

 ## Expressions

 The Lean type `Expr` is just an inductive datatype that you can look at like any other.
 Let me give a cut down version of the one given in [Lean/Expr.lean](https://github.com/leanprover/lean4/blob/master/src/Lean/Expr.lean) where I throw away some details to add back in later.